Scroll Top

 IPSI seeks to support the important Government initiatives by strengthening select states and districts to deliver Comprehensive Primary Health Care.

-1. Measure: develop and deploy a state and district-level performance measurement index for assessing primary health care performance which integrates the primary health care approach and components of the HWC operational guidelines issued by MoHFW.
+1. Measure: Develop and deploy a state and district-level performance measurement index for assessing primary health care performance, which integrates the primary health care approach and components of the HWC operational guidelines issued by MoHFW.

 3. Recognize: Reward district performance improvement efforts towards HWC implementation and primary health care outcomes.